Junk Bond Calculator

 What is a junk bond?

-A junk bond, also known as a high-yield bond, is a debt instrument issued by companies or governments with lower credit ratings (below BBB- by S&P or Baa3 by Moody's).
-These bonds carry a higher risk of default compared to investment-grade bonds but offer correspondingly higher coupon rates and potential yields to compensate investors for that increased risk.
+A junk bond, also known as a high-yield bond, is a debt instrument issued by companies with lower credit ratings (below BBB- by S&P or Baa3 by Moody's).
+These bonds carry higher default risk but offer correspondingly higher coupon rates and yields to compensate investors.

-How does current yield differ from yield to maturity (YTM) for junk bonds?
+How does current yield differ from yield to maturity?